-If your friend/partner about to hit a milestone you might want to (or be asked to!) give a speech at their birthday party.
+If your friend/partner is about to hit a milestone you might want to (or be asked to!) give a speech at their birthday party.
 This can be a daunting prospect, particularly if you haven’t done much public speaking in the past.
 But fear not, we have a few tips that will help you write a speech for the ages …

 Showcase their qualities by telling stories